mbatc/ctools/README.md

 THE SOFTWARE.
 ```

 All 3rdParty code is distributed under the licenses supplied by it's owner/s.
-Details can be found in the following section, or in the folder containing the goven 3rdParty source or binaries.
+Details can be found in the following section, or in the folder containing the given 3rdParty source or binaries.

 ## 3rd Party Library Acknowledgements